 3. Take the Service Desk Beyond its Reactive Role

 The IT service desk has to react to problems.
 It also needs to envision itself as an integral part of the organization’s future and act accordingly.
 Understanding that the IT team is important to the entire organization rather than simply picking up the pieces when things go awry helps you position the IT team for a brighter future.
-For a great example of this principle in action, check out how MediFit Corporate Services built their IT services brand.

 4. Add Some Bells and Whistles